Country

 A global mobile hotspot, or MiFi, is a small, portable device that creates its own private Wi-Fi network using a cellular signal.
 You can connect multiple devices to it, like your phone, laptop, and tablet.

-• Pros: It doesn't drain your phone's battery, and it's great for teams or if you're traveling with family.
+• Pros: It does not drain your phone's battery, and it is great for teams or if you are traveling with family.
 The connection is dedicated to your devices.

-• Cons: It's another gadget to carry, charge, and potentially lose.
+• Cons: It is another gadget to carry, charge, and potentially lose.
 The upfront cost of the device can be high, and you still need to purchase data plans for it, which can be less flexible than eSIMs.
+Comparing it to an eSIM for data can often reveal a higher total cost and less convenience.

-Best for: Travelers with multiple devices that need a connection simultaneously or those whose primary phone doesn't support eSIM.
+Best for: Travelers with multiple devices that need a connection simultaneously or those whose primary phone does not support eSIM.
+However, for a single user with an eSIM-compatible phone, an eSIM remains a more streamlined and often more affordable option.

 3. The Old-School Method: Local Physical SIM Card